 Agency requires all associates utilizing “agency systems” when working from a remote location to follow security measures implemented for remote access.

-Agency contracts with a commercial disposal service for the disposal of electronic protected health information, hardware and electronic media.

 Agency follows security processes such as degaussing, data wiping and physical destruction to ensure that protected health information is no longer accessible prior to the disposal or re-use of equipment.

 All requests for agency system demonstrations by an external organization or individual requires the review of the Privacy Officer.